-Ghost stories might spook your campfire circle.
+Ghost stories might scare your campfire circle.
 They can also offer hyperlocal histories for travel destinations around the country.
 Learn about a few spectral park visitors — if you dare — including kidnapped sailors and a skinny-dipping conservationist.

 Thank you to Danielle LaRock and Cassie Yahnian, hosts of the “National Park After Dark” podcast for sharing their research and stories with us!